fr0stylo/line/README.md

 - **Telemetry-first**: Push/Pop metrics and traces emit via OpenTelemetry (OTLP/gRPC by default in examples) and propagate baggage across envelope headers.
 - **gRPC broker**: Optional broker process exposes Publish/Subscribe over protobuf contracts with a matching Go client.
+- **Ack-aware broker**: Subscribers ACK or NACK deliveries on the same stream; NACKed messages are requeued before pulling new data from storage.
 - **Example-driven**: `examples/01-core` stresses the queue; `examples/02-broker` wires the broker and clients together.
 - **Name with a wink**: “Line” doubles as “queue” in several languages, so the project name is a tongue-in-cheek nod to its FIFO focus.